tramci/adriatic-website/_posts/2025-06-23-bid-for-relevance.md

 ---
 layout: post
-title: "A new face, an old dilemma"
+title: 'A new face, an old dilemma'
-date: 2025-06-23
+date: 2025-06-23T00:00:00.000Z
 category: Another start-up party
-author: "Andraž Tavčar"
+author: Andraž Tavčar
-image: "/assets/images/messiah.jpg"
+image: /assets/images/messiah.jpg
-hero_color: "#a07f39ff"
+hero_color: '#a07f39ff'
-image_caption: "Description of the image."
+image_caption: Description of the image.
-image_credit: "Photo by John Doe"
+image_credit: Photo by John Doe
+excerpt: >-
-excerpt: "In Slovenia’s increasingly atomised political landscape, Vladimir Prebilič’s decision to launch a new party ahead of the 2026 parliamentary elections may appear a bold personal gamble."
+  In Slovenia’s increasingly atomised political landscape, Vladimir Prebilič’s decision to launch a new party ahead of the 2026 parliamentary elections may appear a bold personal gamble.
+background_color: '#faf7f2'
+accent_color: '#87693f'
 ---
 But behind the move lies a deeper narrative: one of strategic disaffection with a political class he describes as paralysed by caution and bereft of vision.